The Funniest Stand Up Comedy Specials On Netflix

 Stream Ellen Degeneres: Relatable on Netflix.

 He has found success from starring in the Netflix series GLOW, a brief appearance in the box office smash Joker, and, most especially, interviewing Hollywood’s finest as host of the highly rated podcast WTF.
 But 56-year-old Marc Maron got his start as a comic and you can see him at his best in his 2017 Netflix stand-up comedy special Too Real.

-In his first stand-up comedy special, Weirdo, which originally aired on Comedy Central in 2012, Donald Glover shows how different he is from his character on Community by commenting on the controversies of his rumored casting as Spider-Man (long before he appeared in Spider-Man: Homecoming), dishing on the inherent evil of children, and defending Charlie Sheen as deserving street cred in the black community.
-His magnetic, charming onstage presence makes even the most shocking topics sound endearing from his mouth, making it one of the funniest non-Netflix-original comedy specials you can find on Netflix.
-Stream it here.
+In his first stand-up comedy special, Weirdo – which originally aired on Comedy Central – Donald Glover shows how different he is from his character in the Community cast by commenting on the controversies of his rumored Spider-Man casting (long before he appeared in Spider-Man: Homecoming), revealing some of the darker moments of his unique childhood, and plenty more.
+The future Atlanta mastermind’s magnetic on-stage presence makes even the most shocking topics sound endearing coming from his mouth, making it one of the funniest non-Netflix-original comedy specials you can find on Netflix.

-2. John Mulaney - Kid Gorgeous at Radio City
+John Mulaney: Kid Gorgeous At Radio City (2018)